 We have to be aware on how our private information and security is being handled.
 Crypto currency exchanges are no exception, because malicious attacks such as phishing and its kind exist, and have already found a way to exploit the technology.
 Aside from technology being exploited, the general public is also a key aspect for attackers to gain success.

-Lately a criminal group took advantage and is currently taking advantage of the crypto currency boom specifically on people’s Ethereum wallets to steal the contents with a kit which was developed to fulfill their modus.
+Lately, a criminal group took advantage and is currently taking advantage of the cryptocurrency boom specifically on people’s Ethereum wallets to steal the contents with a kit that was developed to fulfill their modus.

 MEWKit has the feature to allow the phishing authors to survey how much Ethereum has been collected, as well as storing a record of private user keys and passwords which can be used for further attacks.